 In 1974, Theodore Barber and his colleagues published a review of the research that clinical hypnosis and CBT worked better together.
 Barber also argued that hypnotism was the result of normal psychological variables rather than the “special state” that many people believed it to be.

-Use Hypnosis to Relieve Pain During Pregnancy
+Helps Relieve Pain During Pregnancy

 The original function of hypnosis in the Victorian era was to treat hysteria, a condition where a person is very emotional about a specific condition and/or object.
 This has been passed on to an extent in modern hypnotherapy, as it is used to help treat anxiety and control unfounded fears of objects or situations.

-Hypnosis: Helps Treat Addiction & Insomnia
+Helps Treat Addiction & Insomnia

 As you can see, hypnosis has had an extended history, with many forms.
 Braid focused more on the subject compared to his predecessors, while Erickson introduced a type of interview process to induce hypnosis.
 It was also combined with cognitive behavioral therapy (CBT) to increase the effectiveness of both.